oncoray/mirp/paper/paper.md

 These functions also have generator-variants that yield output one-by-one.

 `mirp` supports all standard medical imaging formats, notably DICOM, NIfTI and NRRD.
-It also supports `numpy` arrays as a generic fallback option. **FINAL SENTENCE ON MIRP**
+It also supports `numpy` arrays as a generic fallback option.

+In conclusion, `mirp` offers a much-needed solution for standardized radiomics.
+With its user-friendly Python interface, researchers can conduct radiomics analyses and, crucially, reproduce and validate the work of others, bringing us one step closer to harnessing the full potential of medical imaging in improving patient care.

 # Alternatives

-`mirp` is not the only package available for image processing and feature extraction.
+`mirp` is not the only package available for image processing and feature extraction for radiomics analyses.
 Commonly used alternatives are listed in Table 1.

 |                          | `mirp`                                    | `pyradiomics`                                        | `CERR`                                 | `LIFEx`                               | `radiomics`                                       |
 |--------------------------|-------------------------------------------|------------------------------------------------------|----------------------------------------|---------------------------------------|---------------------------------------------------|